 Head of Department = Miss S Monaghan

 The science department consists of seven specialist teachers and one full time science technician.
 The department has seven laboratories and classrooms.
 The department has a united focus on learners achieving their personal best and developing a love for learning.

 Learners in all year groups are working towards GCSE exams with the AQA exam board.
 These learners will be assessed on the number grade 1-9 system.
 There is still a strong focus on practical skills and learners will be assessed on their knowledge of practical skills through their GCSE exam papers.

-Learners will complete a 1-hour exam at the end of each topic to assess their progress against all assessment objectives (demonstrate knowledge and understanding, apply knowledge and understanding, analyse information and ideas).
+Learners will short assessment throughout their topics and complete a 1-hour exam at the end of each half term to assess their progress against all assessment objectives (demonstrate knowledge and understanding, apply knowledge and understanding, analyse information and ideas).

 The expectation for home learning is that Learners will complete a minimum of one home learning activity per week.

 A science club, labrats, runs every Monday after school for students in years 7 and 8.
 A variety of activities are completed within the sessions, there is also aquarium club every Thursday after school.

 Revision sessions for year 11 learners run every Monday after school.

 Throughout the year a variety of enrichment opportunities take place.
 We have trips to the planetarium, Heysham nuclear power station.
 Competitions and special sessions will also take place throughout the course of the academic year linked to key events, such as British Science Week